 The Root of The Matter

-It all starts with some basics of botany: roots.
+It all begins with some basics of botany: roots.
 Roots are a plant’s lifeline of nutrients, water and, ultimately, growth.
-For trees to receive the optimal benefits of this lifeline, their roots need to be securely established in the soil environment.
+For trees and plants to receive the optimal benefits of this lifeline, their roots need to be securely established in the soil environment.
 This is very important, especially when the trees are young.
 Why?
-Because of the many extreme, and potentially destructive, weather conditions Mother Nature brings, such as biting cold, early frost, strong winds, extreme heat, and drought.
-Young trees are least likely to survive these unpredictable weather conditions, but their strongest defense is a firmly established root system.
+Because new and young plantings are more apt to succumb to unpredictable weather conditions, such as biting cold, early frost, strong winds, extreme heat, and drought.
+Their strongest defense is a firmly established root system.
 Learn more in our related article, The Importance of Roots.

-Fall planting gives you the perfect opportunity to get your bare-root trees in the ground while they’re dormant – and they’ll stay dormant for several more weeks!
-So take advantage of planting those bare-root trees when they are asleep; allow the roots to firmly establish; and then, when the warm breezes and bird chirps tell of spring on its way, you’ll have some very happy new trees.
+Simply put: Fall is warm, but not too warm – yet cool, but not too cool.
+This harmony provides you with the perfect opportunity to get your plants and trees into the ground while the weather is favorable.
+Take advantage of planting, allow the roots to firmly establish, and then, when the warm breezes and bird chirps tell of spring on its way, you’ll have some very happy new additions to your growing space.